hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 ## Open Questions

+Please help me to answer the following questions before we can start with the implementation:

 - Should the `getLabels()` method return `Set`, `Collection` or `List`?
 - Should we add a new methods to the `Metrics` interface to get for example all metrics with a specific label?
 - How will a label with a `null` value be handled?